You are about to erase your work on this activity. Are you sure you want to do this?

 to say, to create a ‘form’ where certain known quantities can be “plugged in” and the

-answer is immediately calculated.torture students with insanity inducing pointless
+answer can then be easily calculated.torture students with insanity inducing